chiawase/chi-11ty/content/blog/TIL of npm cross-platform support.md

 Well, now that I have this set up, I guess I shouldn’t have to worry about anything anymore… right? 😅

 At least now I finally get to share my updated website in all its glory 😁 Time to share this blog post and a bajillion others I’ve put up the past week lol

+[^1]: **Update 20 Nov 2025:** My testing site is now down as my partner had to remove some unneeded repos on our server to manage file sizes. 😅 So now whatever I had above will just go to a 404 page.
+The original URL was `testinglang.chisenires.design`.